 Employees are entitled to a family allowance for their children, partners’ children, dependent siblings, or other children in their household.
 The family allowance for a child ceases on the last day of August in the year the child turns 18.
 This allowance is extended to age 21 for a disabled child and to 25 for a child who is an apprentice, a student, or a jobseeker who has been registered with the NSSO for less than 270 days.

-Employees who have made contributions for 41 years are entitled to old-age benefits at the age of 62.5 in 2017.
-The age will be raised to 63 years for making contributions for 42 years, in 2018.
-It will be raised further to 66 in 2025, and 67 in 2030.
-Early pension is available at 62 to employees who have made contributions for 40 years and at 60 for 42 years of contributions.
+Employees who have made contributions for at least 45 years are entitled to old-age benefits at the age of 65.
+The age will be raised to 66 in 2025 and 67 in 2030.
+Certain workers including seafarers, civil aviation flight crews, and miners can retire earlier subject to certain conditions.
+Early pension is available to employees aged 63 with at least 41 years of coverage.
+The age requirement is decreased for specific workers with longer careers.

 How GPS can Help